Characteristics of Trading4 min read

 ― Benjamin Graham; The Intelligent Investor

-( Stock prices ultimately go up because companies perform and the profits go up.
+( Stock prices ultimately go up because companies perform, and the profits go up.
 They do not go up sustainably because of people’s speculation.
-Facts and analysis ensure that any uncertainties that an investor may have are satisfied leading to lower risk and good profit margins.)
+Facts and analysis ensure that an investor’s uncertainties may have been satisfied, leading to lower risk and good profit margins.)

 Nice informative post.
 I got to know the five fundamental characteristics of trading.
 I liked the citation at the end of each topic, which added more value to the post.